Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Introduction

 \subsection{Preliminaries}

-Throughout this paper, let $T$ be an o-minimal theory that expands the theory of ordered divisible abelian groups, and let $\calL$ be a language in which $T$ is model complete.
-Henceforth we also let $\calM \models T$ and for $a \in M$, we let $B_{\epsilon}(a)$ denote a ball of radius epsilon centered at point $a$.
+Throughout this paper, let $T$ be a complete, model complete theory that is o-minimal and extends the theory of ordered divisible abelian groups, and let $\calL$ be the language of $T$.
+Henceforth we also let $\calM \models T$.
+We will often use without stating it explicitly that because the structure $\calM$ is o-minimal, it has the uniform finiteness property, i.e. eliminates ``$\exists^{\infty}$''.
+For $a \in M$, we let $B_{\epsilon}(a)$ denote a ball of radius epsilon centered at point $a$.
 Throughout, when we write that an interval $(a,b)$ or $[a,b]$ is ``nontrivial,'' we mean that the interval has nonempty interior.
-For the remainder of this paper, we use ``$\calL(\emptyset)$-definable'' and ``definable'' to mean the same thing, where the language $\calL$ is that of $T$.
-If a set $X$ is definable with parameters $A \subseteq M$ we write ``$\calL(A)$-definable'' and ``$A$-definable'' interchangeably.
+For the remainder of this paper, we use ``$\calL(\emptyset)$-definable'' and ``definable'' to mean the same thing.
+If a set $X$ is definable with parameters $A \subseteq M$, we write ``$\calL(A)$-definable'' and ``$A$-definable'' interchangeably.
 Whenever a set $X$ is $\calL_{\calG}(A)$-definable, we will refer to it as such and never simply call such a set ``definable'' or ``$A$-definable.''